yorgo335/test_project_1/README.md

 Project 1 - html, css and JS

 !!!!!!
-I used Visual Studio Code Live Server to make this work as I have used localStorage which relies on all pages having the SAME DOMAIN !!!!!!
+I used Visual Studio Code Live Server to make this work as I have used localStorage, fetch() and import/export so please use Live Server or any similar software that can run the pages on the SAME DOMAIN !!!!!!

 All products information and images were taken from amazon.com